webmaster-exit-1/jok3r/README.rst

    <h3 align="center">Network & Web Pentest Automation Framework</h3>
    <p align="center"><a href="https://www.jok3r-framework.com/">www.jok3r-framework.com</a></p>

 **WARNING: Project is still in version 3 BETA.
-It is still under active development and bugs might be present.**
+It is still under active development, even more so since this is a forked project from the original developers.
+And bugs might (prob. are) be present.**

 **Many tests are going on: see https://github.com/koutto/jok3r/blob/master/tests/TESTS.rst.
 Ideas, bug reports, contributions are welcome !**